MousaviLaleh/stock-analysis/README.md

     Worksheets("All Stocks Analysis").Activate <br/>

-4. Arrays that save the result for every ticker:
+- Initialize arrays that save the result for every ticker:
    - tickers : an array to save the name of tickers
    - tickerVolumes : an array to save the total revenue volume of each ticker
    - tickerStartingPrices : an array to save the first price of each ticker